 Manchester, CT – a town with both urban and rural influences

-A window into READy for the Grade 2019
+A Window Into READy for the Grade 2024

 • Manchester •

-For details, download the independent evaluation of READy for the Grade.
+For details, read the independent evaluation of READy for the Grade.

 All Kids Need to Read

-READy for the Grade serves a diverse population, with programs in rural, suburban, and urban communities.
 The challenges of living and learning with low income vary by setting.
 Click the site name for details.

 Killingly